infinum/qa-handbook/Automation/Mobile/Appium/Locator naming differences.md

 ### Table: Locator strategies in Appium Inspector

-The table shows different locator strategies used in Appium, and corresponding strategy shown in Appium Inspector, and properties that are set on mobile platforms.
+The table below shows different locator strategies used in Appium, and corresponding strategy shown in Appium Inspector, and properties that are set on mobile platforms.

 | Appium Inspector   | Android            | iOS                                          |
 |:-------------------|:-------------------|:---------------------------------------------|